-A solo traveller‘s paradise, Devta Ground or Devata Ground as the name suggests is the land of devata (deities).
-People in Himachal Pradesh believe in local deities and have the firm affiliation.
-In the very first look, Devta Ground of Shangarh looks like a golf course.
+A solo traveler’s paradise, Devta Ground or Devata Ground as the name suggests is the land of devata (deities).
+People in Himachal Pradesh believe in local deities and have a firm affiliation.
+In the very first look, the Devta Ground of Shangarh looks like a golf course.
 The groovy landscape makes it look far more attractive from a distance but the real charm is when you get close to the land and step your feet on this grassland.

 Devta Ground Shangarh is said to belong to Mahabharat Times

-Shangarh village is famous among bag packers for its massive meadow which is encompassed by a dense forest of pine trees with mystical backdrop jewelled with Stongi, Banaugi and Shenshar ranges.
+Shangarh village is famous among bag packers for its massive meadow which is encompassed by a dense forest of pine trees with a mystical backdrop jeweled with Stongi, Banaugi, and Shenshar ranges.
 If legends are to be believed Devta Ground Shangarh dates back to Mahabharata Times, around 5000 years ago.